chriscareycode/cosmic-unicorn/README.md

 ## [cosmic paste](cosmic-paste/)

+A vanilla JavaScript/HTML page to paste from the clipboard to the Cosmic Unicorn

-Paste from clipboard to the Cosmic Unicorn
+Paste from clipboard to the Cosmic Unicorn (32x32 1024 pixels) Paste from clipboard to 4 Cosmic Unicorns (64x64 4096 pixels)

 - Written in HTML and Vanilla JavaScript